Natural-gas processing: Description of a natural-gas processing plant

 There are a variety of ways in which to configure the various unit processes used in the treatment of raw natural gas.
-The block flow diagram below is a generalized, typical configuration for the processing of raw natural gas from non-associated gas wells.
-It shows how raw natural gas is processed into sales gas piped to the end user markets.
-It also shows how processing of the raw natural gas yields these byproducts:
+The block flow diagram below is a generalized, typical configuration for the processing of raw natural gas from non-associated gas wells showing how raw natural gas is processed into sales gas piped to the end user markets. and various byproducts: